 N-4.
-Documentation required to prove halal status of ingredients Producers supply the halal-supervising organization with a list of ingredients used for halal production together with all primary or secondary suppliers.
+Documentation required to prove halal status of ingredients

+Producers supply the halal-supervising organization with a list of ingredients used for halal production together with all primary or secondary suppliers.
 A listing of ingredients and suppliers must also be provided to the inspector upon inspection for non-complex products, and prior to commencing the production of complex halal products.

-If the inspector finds non-approved alternative ingredients or unacceptable suppliers are being used, production and certification is immediately suspended or revoked unless and until cleared by the supervisory organization. page 13 Since these are evolving production standards for halal compliance, consult your Muslim supervising organization.
-It is the producer's responsibility to comply with halal regulations.
+If the inspector finds non-approved alternative ingredients or unacceptable suppliers are being used, production and certification is immediately suspended or revoked unless and until cleared by the supervisory organization.

-Segregation, shipping, storage of ingredients and packaging N-5.
+N-5.
+Segregation, shipping, storage of ingredients and packaging

 Segregating ingredients to be used solely for halal production, such as halal meat, makes it easier for the halal supervisory organization to rely upon management controls than on-site visual inspection of every aspect of production.
 Even though not required, this practice reduces the possibility of invalidating the halal production by using a non-approved ingredient (especially meat and meat bases).
 The product could be sold, but not as halal, once the halal status is violated.